Privacy Statement

 For our social media presence on Facebook, including the so-called Page Insights, we are – if and insofar as the General Data Protection Regulation (GDPR) is applicable – jointly responsible with Meta Platforms Ireland Limited (Ireland).
 Meta Platforms Ireland Limited is part of the Meta companies (including in the USA).
 Page Insights provides information about how visitors interact with our Facebook presence.
 We use Page Insights to provide our social media presence on Facebook in an effective and user-friendly manner.

-11. Third-party services
+13. Third-party services

-We use the services of specialised third parties in order to carry out our activities and operations in a sustainable, user-friendly, secure and reliable manner.
+We use the services of specialised third parties in order to carry out our activities and operations in a sustainable, human-centered, secure and reliable manner.
 Such services allow us to, among other things, embed features and content on our website.
 As a result of such embedding, the services used record the users’ Internet Protocol (IP) addresses for technically necessary purposes at least temporarily.

 For necessary security-related, statistical and technical purposes, third parties whose services we use may process data in connection with our activities and operations in aggregated, anonymised or pseudonymised form.
 This is, for example, performance or usage data in order to be able to offer the respective service.